DirectoryTree/LdapRecord-Docs/laravel/v3/auth/configuration.md

 ## Attribute Handlers

-If you require logic for synchronizing attributes when users sign into your application or are being [imported](/docs/laravel/v2/auth/database/importing), you can create an attribute handler class responsible for setting / synchronizing your database models attributes from their LDAP model.
+If you require logic for synchronizing attributes when users sign in to your application or are being [imported](/docs/laravel/v2/auth/database/importing), you can create an attribute handler class responsible for setting / synchronizing your database models attributes from their LDAP model.